athiramkt/Food_Sales_Analysis/README.md

 5. Analyse price tactics for each category to maximise the revenue mix.

 ## Act
+In the final step of the data analysis process, we will provide recommendations to boost customer engagement and drive sales for the food company.

 1. **Product Strategy**
    * Leverage Cookies' 46.7% market share by: